AskMeAboutBirds/PLA-genie-guide/README.md

 Repeat the above processes until you are close to your target

 On retail, when you get close you may want to catch each enamorus and check its spread / stats so you do not overshoot.
 Reload your game from the cave and then faint it.
-The provided python script can print out all frames til your target to check where you are if you set the option filters=False.
+The provided python script can print out all frames til your target to check where you are if you set the option filters=0.

 On CFW, switch to capturesight (and close the python script as it will no longer work) or do the same process described above for retail, or just catch the spawned enamorus when the script reports it to be on frame 0.